ChexWarrior/dailyDog/README.md

 # Daily Dog :dog: :dog2: :poodle:

 ## Description
-Daily Dog is an extension that inserts pictures of dogs into your web page at random intervals.
+This extension adds a new page action which when clicked will reveal a cute picture of a random dog.

 This extension proudly uses [Dog CEO's Dog API ](https://dog.ceo/dog-api/) for it's images.